Kane County Child Custody Attorneys

 Understanding Allocation of Parental Responsibilities

-Child custody terminology and ideology is now a thing of the past in Illinois.
+Child custody terminology and ideology are now a thing of the past in Illinois.
 Rather than making designations of sole custody or joint custody, the law now allocates specific parental responsibilities to each parent.
 There are four categories of responsibilities, which include:

-In most cases, one parent will still be designated as the primary residential parent in order to allocate child support, determine school district, and provide stability.
+In most cases, one parent will still be designated as the primary residential parent in order to allocate child support, determine the school district, and provide stability.
 Both parties are now required to agree to a parenting plan and submit it to the court, or the court will use its discretion to allocate the responsibilities as it sees fit.
 The primary guiding principle of these decisions remains the best interests of the child.
 These changes were made with the intention of fostering a more cooperative spirit to co-parenting outside of marriage and to minimize protracted battles over child custody.

 In addition to changing the framework for child custody determinations, the updated IMDMA also recognizes a parent's right to parenting time rather than a right to visitation.
 The change acknowledges that non-residential parents are not visiting their children, but rather spending important time parenting them.
 The amount of parenting time granted to a parent is independent of how many responsibilities that parent has been allocated.

-Contact Our St. Charles Child Custody Lawyers
+Meet With Our St. Charles, Illinois Child Custody Lawyers